Looking Back: Dubai’s Biggest Restaurant Openings of 2025

 The biggest, boldest openings of this year you can’t miss

-Dubai’s food scene is on fire in 2025, with a wave of new restaurants making their mark on the city.
-From global icons finally setting up shop in the UAE to homegrown concepts reimagining comfort food, these openings define the year’s most exciting dining moments.
-Here’s your guide to the places everyone is talking about.
+The curtain calls on another year – 2025 was a journey to remember, with a glittering galaxy of new openings that took the city by storm.
+From fine dining bigwigs to homegrown heroes and international favourites, Dubai’s food scene was on fire, with a wave of new restaurants making their mark on the city.
+From global icons finally setting up shop in the city to homegrown concepts reimagining comfort food, these openings define the year’s most exciting dining moments.
+This is your guide to the year that was – 2025, here’s looking at you.

 Apollo